 The overriding significance attached to that which can be easily measured and enumerated has become both symptom and cause of absurdity in the numbers-crazed university (Tourish and Willmott (2015, pp.5, 51).
 Common sense is abandoned in an uncritical focus on measurement (see also Spence, 2019; Collini, 2012, p.159).
-Those who fetishise specific objects or practices are, in a sense, in the grip of something beyond themselves.
+Those who fetishize specific objects or practices are, in a sense, in the grip of something beyond themselves.
 Driven by these forces, they may come to lack independent volition and their critical capacities may be held in abeyance (see Pietz, 1987, p.23).
-Spence (2019), for instance, alludes to ‘the suspension of analysis’ that often characterises ranking systems.
+Spence (2019), for instance, alludes to ‘the suspension of analysis’ that often characterizes ranking systems.

 The illogicalities and inanities that stem from an obsessive focus on the quantifiable take a variety of forms.
 For example, while researchers are encouraged to publish papers in journals with a limited readership (Parker and Jary, 1995, p.335), outputs that are less easily measurable but often more significant, such as books and book chapters, have declined in importance.
 Outputs that can play key roles in advancing academic research but are not regarded as measurable, such as book reviews, referees’ reports for journals and mentoring advice for young researchers are in a similar category (see Macdonald and Kam, 2007, p.643; Parker, 2014, p.285).
 The following extract from a CV is indicative of the way in which this state of affairs can shape research priorities: